saschaschramm/QLearning/README.md

 The ice is slippery, so the agent won't always move in the direction it intends.
 The probability of moving in the intended direction is 1/3.

+### Q-learning
+We learn a action-value function Q that approximates the optimal action-value function.
+A non-linear function approximator is used to estimate the action-value function.
+Here we use a neural network as a function approximator.
 <!--
 ### Q-learning